skeeto/skeeto.github.com/_posts/2013-09-23-Atom-vs-RSS.markdown

 What's so weird about RSS 1.0?
 If you thought the name "pubDate" was ugly you might want to skip this part.
 In practice it's namespace hell.
 For example, look at [this Gmane RSS 1.0 feed][hell].
-Unlike the other RSS versions, the top level element is `rdf:RFD`.
+Unlike the other RSS versions, the top level element is `rdf:RDF`.
 That's not a typo.

 ~~~xml